Teaching Place Value KS2: A Guide For Primary School Teachers From Year 3 To Year 6

 Dienes are what I would suggest working with first as there is a size and proportional element showing the difference or relationship between the values.
 This would be far easier for a younger learner to grasp than a different colour counter.

-The downside to the dienes is that they only go to 1,000. so as soon as you are required work with numbers in the tens of thousands there are no dienes to support this.
+The downside to the dienes is that they only go to 1,000, so as soon as you are required to work with numbers in the tens of thousands, there are no dienes to support this.

 It is important that before students start working in base 10,000 they are also introduced to working with counters so they can easily transition between the two resources.

 A further advantage of the dienes is that it is easy to see the equality between each piece.
-From a young age students can see that 10 of the ones blocks are equal to 1 of the tens blocks and so on.
-Understanding this equivalence is key for the understanding place value and to be able to perform more complex mathematics.
+From a young age, students can see that 10 of the ones blocks are equal to 1 of the tens blocks and so on.
+Understanding this equivalence is key to understanding place value and to be able to perform more complex mathematics.